Toolbar Config object¶

 closeSubAreaOnClick - This is a boolean.
 The default is

-the sub-area will be close when sany element in it is clicked.
+false.
+If set totruethe sub-area will be close when any element in it is clicked.
 This behavior might be useful if the sub-area displays a menu of options where only a single click on one of them is required.

 Toolbar divider object definition¶